Jbruslind/ECE341_Blue-1-/README.md

 are little restrictions to how this can be done other than it must use Wifi and be easy to navigate.

+# More info

+Each directory has a small readme file that explains what aspect it served in the project as well as more information about how the project was done.
+(Example: PCB production files contain info about the PCB)